 Whitworth's accelerated dual-degree option allows you to earn your bachelor's degree and M.S. in athletic training, as you benefit from a liberal arts education and gain specialized expertise in athletic training.
 The intensive full-time format of the program gives you the opportunity to integrate coursework and clinical experience, resulting in both eligibility and excellent preparation for national certification.
 If you've already completed your bachelor's degree, the MSAT can be completed in two years of full-time study.

-In order to become a certified athletic trainer (ATC), you must pass a national exam (BOC) and maintain state licensure.
+In order to become a certified athletic trainer (ATC), you must pass the national Board of Certification (BOC) exam and maintain state licensure.

 Whitworth University’s Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) located at 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3184.
 The program will have its next comprehensive review during the 2023-2024 academic year.